-As an upcoming or independent artiste, just making music and putting it out there for the world is not enough anymore.
+As an upcoming or independent artist, just making music and putting it out there for the world is not enough anymore.

-Technology has made it easy for almost anyone to purchase the basic equipment and become a recording artiste.
+Technology has made it easy for almost anyone to purchase the basic equipment and become a recording artist.

 However, for those that put in the extra work needed to stand out and get noticed, you might just be ahead of your way.

-So, to help you avoid making some of the same mistakes, Hype Life Magazine put together some essential tips to show you how to stand out from the crowd and get your music featured on music blogs, including itself.
+So, to help you avoid making some of the same mistakes, our marketing team at Hype Life Magazine put together some essential tips to show you how to stand out from the crowd and get your music featured on music blogs.

 Music Blogs Accept Submissions But Not All

-Fortunately, Hype Life Magazine accepts music submission, which must be in “good taste” (as determined by the editors).
+Fortunately, Hype Life Magazine accepts music submission, which must be in “good taste” (as determined by its editors).

-Look on the music blog’s contact page and see if the music blogs have any information related to music submissions.
-Most music blogs, like Hype Life Magazine, will have related information on the contact page if they do accept submissions.
+Look on the music blog’s contact page and see if they have any information related to music submissions.
+Most music blogs, like Hype Life Magazine, will have the necessary submission guidelines on their “About Us” or “Contact Us” page if they do accept submissions.

-Browse through some of the music blog’s pages and see if they’ve posted any similar artistes/genres to their site.
+Don’t forget to browse through some of the music blog’s posts and check if they’ve posted any similar artistes/genres to their site.

 Build A Substantial Relationship With The Owners & Editors

-Building genuine relationships with music blogs’ owners and editors will put you ahead of most people that contact them daily.
+Building genuine relationships with music blogs’ owners/editors will put you ahead of most people that contact them daily.
 They’ll want to help you succeed.

-That’s one reason you should be networking with Hype Life Magazine, which helps recording artistes grow lasting careers by introducing them to industry partners and publicizing them to targeted audience with the use of social media, content marketing, innovative tools and advertising strategies to amplify their success.
+That’s one reason you should be networking with Hype Life Magazine, which helps recording artists grow lasting careers by introducing them to industry partners and publicizing them to an ideal targeted audience with the use of social media, content marketing, innovative techniques and advertising strategies to amplify their success.

 Submit Exclusive, Unreleased: Music, Video and Pictures